ishaniMadhuwanthi/puraq-system/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# About Project
+## About Project

 We have developed a web application embedded with a hardware system to make automate measuring water quality parameters in water treatment plants.
-There are so many water quality monitoring parameters used in water treatment plants.They are **pH, turbidity, electrical conductivity,TDS, Residual chlorine, UV intensity, ALUM and LIME , Appearance/ color**.
+There are so many water quality monitoring parameters used in water treatment plants.They are **pH, turbidity, electrical conductivity, TDS, Residual chlorine, UV intensity, ALUM and LIME , Appearance/ color**.
 And there are mainly four stages of water treatment process.
 They are,

 1. Raw Water
 2. Pulsator output